 - An applicant may submit only one Predoctoral Fellowship application per deadline.
 Applicants for an AHA-CHF Fellowship may also apply for an AHA Fellowship, however if both are awarded, the fellow may accept only one award. - An AHA Predoctoral Fellowship student may hold only one AHA award at a time. - This award is not for individuals of faculty/staff rank. - An AHA Predoctoral Fellowship awardee may not hold another AHA award concurrently.
 However, the student may apply for an AHA Postdoctoral Fellowship in the last year of the AHA Predoctoral Fellowship. - An applicant who receives AHA funding, but has an ongoing training grant from another source, may defer the start of the AHA award up to six months to complete the existing fellowship.
-Prior approval is required. - AHA allows supplementation from other sources to meet the mentoring institution's stipend and benefit levels, however, the awardee may not hold a comparable award (such as another fellowship) as a source of supplementation. - The mentor/mentor may supervise no more than four AHA-funded fellows (pre-doctoral and/or postdoctoral) at the same time.
-This restriction does not apply to co-mentors/co-mentors.
-Fellows who are part of an AHA Strategically Focused Research Network are excluded. - Submission of an application to the AHA with identical or significantly similar content as a submission by another investigator is prohibited.
-Also, the submission of an application to the AHA with identical or significantly similar content from a mentor to a grant program and his/her fellow to fellowship program is prohibited.
-In such cases, both applications may be removed from funding consideration.
-If a grant application is submitted by the mentor of a fellowship application, both applications may be funded if there is no duplication of aims.
+Prior approval is required. - AHA allows supplementation from other sources to meet the mentoring institution's stipend and benefit levels, however, the awardee may not hold a comparable award (such as another fellowship) as a source of supplementation. - The mentor may supervise no more than four AHA-funded fellows (pre-doctoral and/or postdoctoral) and no more than two AHA-supported student fellows (undergraduate and/or medical/graduate students) at any time.
+This restriction does not apply to comentors.
+Fellows who are part of an AHA Strategically Focused Research Network are excluded.